-Even though Czech Republic is a small country, it has a lot to offer for a budget traveler.
+Even though the Czech Republic is a small country, it has a lot to offer for a budget traveller.

-One of the most romantic cities to visit in the night.
+One of the most romantic cities to visit in night.

-When I visited this country, I immediately had this feeling of being thrown in the past.
+When I visited this country, I immediately had this feeling of being thrown into the past.